What Is the Common Application? A Complete Guide

 How Does the Common App Work?

-To get started, first-time students should create an account and proceed to fill out each section once.
+The Common App lets you apply to multiple colleges at once.
 Required application materials include official transcripts, a list of extracurricular activities, SAT or ACT scores, contact information, academic honors, and a personal essay.

 While the Common App is a free service, some schools require separate application fees.
-This isn’t always the case, though: 48.9% of colleges do not charge any application fees.
+This isn’t always the case, though — over 500 colleges do not charge any application fees.
 Be sure to check whether there are any fees for each institution you’re applying to.

 Once completed, view each of your prospective college’s school-specific supplemental requirements, such as additional essays or letters of recommendation.
-Although your personal statement can generally be used for multiple schools, some colleges alter their prompts slightly or tailor them to school-specific resources and opportunities, so be prepared to spend time writing these individually.
+Although you can use your personal statement for multiple schools, some colleges alter their prompts slightly or tailor them to school-specific resources and opportunities, so be prepared to spend time writing these individually.
+A college counselor can help you adapt your applications to each schools’ requirements so you stand out.

 Today, the Common App is the most widely used college application system in the U.S., but many universities offer multiple avenues for application submission.
-For example, several private and Ivy league schools allow students to submit their application materials through the Coalition Application or Universal College Application instead of the Common App.
+For example, several private and Ivy League schools use the Coalition Application or Universal College Application instead of the Common App.

 While these two systems maintain some popularity, the wide variety of essay prompts provided by the Common App and the vast number of schools that accept it make the Common App the preferable option for most first-year applicants.